 It’s a chance to communicate your marketing message on users’ Explore pages.
-While others post photos and videos that users need to click if they want to learn more, a text image communicates everything right away.
+While others post photos and videos that users need to click if they want to learn more, a text image communicates everything immediately.
 Content that works best here is sticky notes, quotes on a wall, concise infographics, and so on.
 You can easily create infographics using an online design tool like Visme.

 Many Instagram influencers use this trend today.
 It looks authentic, bright, and engaging to click and respond.

-Some brands go further and actively post Twitter quotes in their Instagram accounts.
-Reason: Such content brings more traffic (actually, it can double your traffic) than other types of Instagram content.
+Some brands go further and actively post Twitter quotes on their Instagram accounts.
+Reason: such content brings more traffic (actually, it can double your traffic) than other types of Instagram content.

-What you need to do is take a screenshot with a relevant quote from Twitter and publish it on Instagram with corresponding comments.
+You need to take a screenshot with a relevant quote from Twitter and publish it on Instagram with corresponding comments.

 Little gimmicks such as funny emojis, tags, hidden hashtags, or spaces in captions for better readability can get more engagement on Instagram.
 Easy to implement, they help to hold users’ attention and lead them to your call to action.

 The trick here is to choose emojis that look natural to your brand voice and be consistent when using them.
-Also, make sure to set a limit: Too many emojis in one caption can confuse or even frustrate your followers.
+Also, set a limit: Too many emojis in one caption can confuse or even frustrate your followers.

 Besides emojis, you can use dots to separate paragraphs in Instagram captions.
-This trick also works for hiding all hashtags below the text, which makes captions look more appealing and easy to read.
+This trick also hides all hashtags below the text, making captions look more appealing and easy to read.
 (Texts full of hashtags look messy, don’t you agree?)